-2. Age Limit for the Board Members
+3. Age Limit for the Board Members

 Sec.
-5.1.2 para.
-2 and 5.4.1 para.
+5.1.2 para.2 and 5.4.1 para.
 2 of the Code recommend an age limit for members of the Management Board and the Supervisory Board.

-The Company has not provided for an age limit of management or supervisory board members as it considers qualified persons with comprehensive experience eligible for the Management Board or the Supervisory Board irrespective of their age.
+The Company has not provided for an age limit of Management or Supervisory Board members as it considers qualified persons with comprehensive experience eligible for the Management Board or the Supervisory Board irrespective of their age.

-3. Committees within the Supervisory Board
+4. Committees within the Supervisory Board

 Sec.
-5.3 and 5.2 para.
-2 of the Code recommend the constitution of Supervisory Board committees.
+5.3 and 5.2 para.2 of the Code recommend the constitution of Supervisory Board committees.

-Since the Company's Supervisory Board is composed of only three members, the constitution of supervisory board committees making decisions on behalf of the Supervisory Board is legally impossible (sec.
+Since the Company's Supervisory Board is composed of only three members, the constitution of Supervisory Board committees making decisions on behalf of the Supervisory Board is legally impossible (sec.
 108 para.
 2. s.
 3 AktG).
 The Company, therefore, deviates from the recommendations set forth in sec.
 5.3 and 5.2 para.
 2 of the Code as the constitution of committees that only prepare decisions of the Supervisory Board seems not appropriate.

-4. Concrete objectives of the Supervisory Board and the implementation
+5. Concrete objectives of the Supervisory Board and the implementation

 Sec.
-5.4.1 para.
-2 of the Code recommends that the Supervisory Board should specify concrete objectives regarding its composition which in particular stipulate an appropriate degree of female representation.
+5.4.1 para.2 of the Code recommends that the Supervisory Board should specify concrete objectives regarding its composition which in particular stipulate an appropriate degree of female representation.

-Diversity in terms of professional education, local market know-how, international business experience, stock- and capital-market experience, gender and nationality was taken into consideration in forming the Supervisory Board on the occasion of establishing Powerland AG and its IPO in the year 2011.
+Diversity in terms of professional education, local market know-how, international business experience, stock- and capital-market experience, gender and nationality was taken into consideration in forming the Supervisory Board.
 Such and further criteria concerning the composition of the Supervisory Board will be reconsidered on a regular basis, which the Supervisory Board considers more appropriate than quotas for special groups.

-5. Financial Reports
+6. Financial Reports